DreadLordMikey/PolySharpFeatureDemo/README.md

 This document lists all C# features that were added from C# 8 forward, and notes where features are either not supported or require additional setup or configuration.

+## Adding PolySharp to a Project

+1. Add a reference to PolySharp from NuGet Package Manager.
+1. Manually add the analyzer to the project.
+In Solution Explorer, expand References, and right-click Analyzers.
+Select Add Analyzer.
+Browse to `packages\PolySharp.1.10.0\analyzers\dotnet\cs\` and select `PolySharp.SourceGenerators.dll`.
+Then clean and rebuild your solution.

 ## Polyfills by C# Version

+In each section below, if a bullet point is a hyperlink, the feature has been tested via unit test.
+Unless otherwise specified, the presence of a hyperlink indicates that the tests pass, and the feature is available via polyfill and works as documented in the linked Microsoft online documentation.

 ### C# 8